 We look for justice, but there is none;

 For salvation, but it is far from us.

 b.
-We look for light, but there is darkness: Now, having given themselves over to darkness, when they want the light, it isn’t there.
+We look for light, but there is darkness: Now, having given themselves over to darkness, when they wanted the light, it wasn’t there.
 When you always have the light to go to, the darkness feels “fun.”
 It seems mysterious and adventurous.
 But when the light is taken away, we despair in the darkness.

 2. (12-15a) Confessing their sin and admitting their guilt.

 And as for our iniquities, we know them: